 Why Most Branding Fails & What Actually Works!

-Most businesses struggle because they do not know who they are, they might know what they sell, they might know what they do.
+Over the years working with businesses, one pattern appears again and again.
+A lot of businesses struggle because they do not know who they are, they might know what they sell, and they might know what they do.
+But they cannot clearly answer the deeper questions:

 • Why does this business exist?